threefoldtech/TF_Grid_3.12/src/3.12/tokenomics.md

 Considering certified nodes and certified indivual parameters, farmers would get more TFT rewards at the PoC/offer phase by having bonus rewards for their certification without needing any workloads to be deployed on their 3Nodes.
 This is why we call this passive rewards.

 When farmers get utilization on their nodes, with the variable farming policy, they can ask more rewards if they think their 3Nodes parameters are worth more, in this case, the certified parameters.
+This is why we can this active rewards, as you get more rewards when there are active utilization on the grid.